 There’s an idea running through my posts that the various playable races and suchlike intelligent humanoids are people, and that many of them should in fact be included within the Human species (or a species-like category if, like me, you don’t really want to drag modern science concepts into fantasy).
 I think the first point very much aligns with how a lot of people now play them, but the second bit is perhaps a bit more non-standard, so I did an analysis of the points in the official core rulebooks for 5e that show which humanoid races can interbreed (the potential to produce fertile offspring being the leading scientific definition of species).

 What I am interested in doing is building a world where the races have interbred to produce one very diverse humanoid population (or there were never separate races to begin with but humanity is just fantastically variable).
-Last summer I posted a quick draft of how the 5e race rules might be hacked to implement that (though I think the recent WotC product Tasha’s Cauldron may have since brought out an official rule on ‘custom races’ that works on similar lines), and I’ve now put up a short outline of the world-building principles that I think can replace the standard fantasy approach to race, and started putting up pages about Galthamar, my homebrew setting (there’s a leading post on how Galthamarian society is divided into ‘estates’ that resemble Tolkienesque races, and that links to the more detailed descriptions that I am in the process of posting).
+Last summer I posted a quick draft of how the 5e race rules might be hacked to implement that (though I think the recent WotC product Tasha’s Cauldron may have since brought out an official rule on ‘custom lineage’ that works on similar lines), and I’ve now put up a short outline of the world-building principles that I think can replace the standard fantasy approach to race, and started putting up pages about Galthamar, my homebrew setting (there’s a leading post on how Galthamarian society is divided into ‘estates’ that resemble Tolkienesque races, and that links to the more detailed descriptions).

 Why, though?
 Apart from the inexorable logic that if types of people *can* have children together they *will* and the biologically hereditary differences between them will blur away, I want not to perpetuate through my games false and harmful notions about race that seep into thinking about the real world.
 For similar reasons, I think it’s worth helping people see where the racism is in fantasy games that have been published over the decades, so I did an explanatory post about ‘essentialism’ (the notion that races are inherently separate and different, and that members of each race inherently have certain characteristics), and I may do another exploring some of the arguments I’ve come across about how the things in games that people call out as racist aren’t really racist.